Analysis and Diagnostics of Architectural Cultural Heritage

 ATTENDING STUDENTS

-‐ An oral examination focused on the presentation of the paper developed, the course program and the reference bibliography, including an optional supplementary text agreed upon with the teaching staff to support the development of the case study.
+‐ An oral examination focused on: presentation of the paper developed, the full course program and reference bibliography, including the optional supplementary text assigned.

 General Indications